recepuncu/NodeVersionSwitcher/README.md

 - Intuitive system tray icon for quick access.
 - Option to start the application at system startup.
 - Lightweight and easy to use.
+- **New UI Components:**
+  - Added `NodeVersionsForm` for displaying and installing Node.js versions with a filter box, data grid, and progress bar.

+## Recent Updates
+### Refactor and Add UI for Node.js Version Management
+**Significant refactor and modularization of the codebase:**
+- Removed `NodeVersionSwitcherContext.cs` and split functionalities into multiple helper classes and services.
+- Added new helper classes for HTTP requests, notifications, Node.js version management, regular expressions, registry interactions, startup management, symbolic link creation, and system information retrieval.
+- Introduced `NodeVersionInfo` model and `INodeVersionDownloader` interface.
+- Updated `NodeVersionSwitcher.csproj` with new properties for versioning and language.
+- Added `FolderProfile.pubxml` for project publishing.

 ## Requirements
 - **NVM for Windows** installed on your system.